-Designed by award-winning architect Bennie M. Gonzales, Scottsdale City Hall opened in 1968, serving as the center of community discourse and pivoral decisions which have shaped the world class city.
-On March 21 the City Council is scheduled to discuss a historic overlay process that would eventually designate Scottsdale City Hall as a historic Indimark.
+Designed by award-winning architect Bennie M. Gonzales, Scottsdale City Hall opened in 1968, serving as the center of community discourse and privatal decisions which have shaped the world class city.
+On March 21 the City Council is scheduled to discuss a historic overlay process that would eventually designate Scottsdale City Hall as a historic landmark.

-"I came to Scottsdale many years ago and was fortunate to apprentice under Bennie Gonzales, the designer of Scottsdale City Hall, CINIC Center Library and Scottsdale Center for the Performing Arts," said Mayor Ortega.
+"I came to Scottsdale many years ago and was fortunate to apprentice under Bennie Gonzales, the designer of Scottsdale City Hall, CINC Center Library and Scottsdale Center for the Performing Arts," said Mayor Ortega.
 "It is an honor to serve as mayor in the building designed by my mentor."
+As the historic overlay process begins, Mayor Ortega is seeking stories from others who may also have a special connection to Scottsdale's historic centerpiece.

-special connection to Scottsdale's instonic cemer present.

-"Many residents have found memories of the early years when City Hall drew regional and national attention.
-Numerous personalities and city events still eith on the "Kiva."
+special connection to SottBade 5 instance comercipaexee.
+"Many residents have ford memories of the early years when City Hall drew regional and national attention.
+Numerous personalities and to yearst still eich on the 'Koa'.
 I'm asking the community to share their memories, so that we can include them as City Hall becomes an official historic landmark."

-Please send stories and recollections to the Office of the Mayor at DOrtega@Scottsdaleax.gov (mailto:DOrtega@Scottsdaleax.gov) by April 12.
+Please send stories and recollections to the Office of the Mayor at DOrtega@Scottsdaleaz.gov (malto:DOrtega@Scottsdaleaz.gov) by April 12.
 A historic preservation dedication ceremony is expected to be held later this spring.